somphene/somphene.github.io/log/_posts/2020-05-30-Change-of-Basis.md

 ### Translation is Change of Basis

 Lattices (Crystals) are formed by Translation symmetry of discrete type.
-This involves Change of Basis.
+This involves Change of Basis by translating the origin (Fundamental Identity) to different Lattices Points to act as new Identities (New Basis).
+Translation of Languages in the usual sense also involves a similar process in which one has to translate the words from one Language (Former Basis) to  words in another Language (new Basis).

 ### Rotation is Change of Basis